Secunderabad–Visakhapatnam Vande Bharat Express: Rakes

 It was the forty-sixth 2nd Generation and thirty-first Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

-Coach Augmentation
+Coach augmentation

 As per latest updates from Waltair Division under Indian Railways, the current running rake has been converted to 20-car, previously ran with 16-car rake as this would benefit passengers who wish to travel to key locations like Vijayawada, Rajahmundry and to the metropolitan city of Visakhapatnam.
-This conversion was commenced on July 5, 2025, and it was started it's service from Secunderabad Jn.
+This conversion was commenced on July 5, 2025, and it started its service from Secunderabad Jn.

 Service

-The 20707/20708 Secunderabad Jn - Visakhapatnam Jn Vande Bharat Express operates six days a week except Thursdays, covering a distance of 698 km in a travel time of 8 hours with an average speed of 80 km/h.
-The service has 6 intermediate stops.
+The 20707/20708 Secunderabad Jn - Visakhapatnam Jn Vande Bharat Express operates six days a week except Thursdays, covering a distance of 698 km in a travel time of eight hours with an average speed of 80 km/h.
+The service has six intermediate stops.
 The Maximum Permissible Speed is 130 km/h.